BECI: Boost Instantly Your Business in Brussels

 Je soutiens mes commerçants et j’arrondis !

-“Je soutiens mes commerçants et j’arrondis!” equates to I support my local businesses and round up.
+“Je soutiens mes commerçants et j’arrondis!”.
+This means “I support my local businesses and round up”.

 By rounding up their bill when paying, consumers could generate up to € 140 million in aid over just a few months.
 This “J’arrondis” initiative has had great appeal for both local businesses and customers.

 #PlayFair : rejoignez le mouvement en payant vos factures à temps!

-These accumulated delays are putting pressure on businesses.
-They represent a direct threat to the survival of some, who are impacted, cannot themselves meet their commitments and sometimes lead them to bankruptcy.
+These piled delays are putting pressure on businesses.
+They represent a direct threat to the survival of some who are impacted.
+They may not meet their commitments and this sometimes lead them to bankruptcy.

-#PlayFair is a solidarity initiative that encourages Belgian citizens to pay their bills.
-By participating in the movement, they are not only an actor in restarting the economy, but they also encourage their loved ones to do the same.
+#PlayFair is a support initiative that encourages Belgian citizens to pay their bills.
+They are not only an actor in restarting the economy, but they also encourage their loved ones to do the same.

 Distribution of masks #SproutToBeBrussels

-In order to meet growing demand, BECI acquired 10,000 additional fabric masks – washable and reusable 10 times – for Brussels workers as part of the #SproutToBeBrussels citizens’ initiative.
+In order to meet growing demand, BECI acquired 10,000 additional fabric masks – washable and reusable 10 times.
+They were meant for Brussels workers as part of the #SproutToBeBrussels citizens’ initiative.

 BECI offers the possibility to order Sprout to be Brussels masks for businesses, staff, and clients.

-Beci has its own podcast, with interviews with experts, inspiring testimonials, anything that can directly or indirectly help entrepreneurs in their daily activities.
+Beci has its own podcast, with interviews with experts, inspiring witnesses,… In short, anything that can directly or indirectly help entrepreneurs in their daily activities.

-Next step is the podcast that aims to inspire entrepreneurs to take the next step.
+“Next step” is the podcast that aims to inspire entrepreneurs to take the next step.
 In each episode, they invite listeners to meet passionate people, listen to their journey and be inspired by it.

 Producing podcasts is a time consuming and challenging task in normal times, let alone during a pandemic.
-However, BECI are going stronger than ever with their podcasts.
+However, BECI is going stronger than ever with their podcasts.

 BECI has four priorities when it comes to doing the best for its members:

-- Strengthen employers’ power through relevant analyses and greater representation of a large and diverse group of members.
+- Strengthen employers’ power through relevant analyses and greater representation of a large and diverse group of members;

-- Make stakeholders and public bodies accountable through active participation in various consultative bodies and management mandates.
+- Make stakeholders and public bodies accountable through active participation in various consultative bodies and management mandates;

-- Ensure subsidiarity and good public governance.
+- Ensure subsidiary and good public governance.